ctreude/SoftwareImpactHackathon2023_BiDirectional/README.md

 Starting with publications from ArXiv.org, our goal was to extract from the PDFs all links to software or dataset repositories on GitHub.com and Zenodo.org.
 Then, repositories have been queried to find when the ArXiv preprint's link was appearing in any of the README files on GitHub or in the record's metadata on Zenodo, confirming the bidirectional traceability.

-### LaTeX approach

-Given that preprints may contain multiple links to repositories, one of the challenges is identifying and keep only the link referring to the software or dataset used for the preprint.
+Given that preprints may contain multiple links to repositories, one of the challenges is to discover only the link referring to the software or dataset used for the preprint, excluding any other external link.
 To tackle this, we employed relatively simple heuristics based on regular expressions.
-These heuristics filtered and retained only links closely associated with words such as `code`, `script`, `data,` and others.
+These heuristics filter and retain only links appearing closely to words such as `code`, `script`, `data,` and others.
 Please note that this approach is not intended to be foolproof but rather offers a straightforward method for exploring basic traceability.

-The main issue with this is that links are often placed in footnotes or appendices.
+The main issue with this approach is that links in publications are often placed in footnotes or appendices.
 The text extraction from PDFs does not keep the reference between the sentence mentioning a link and the link itself.
-Existing software tools for extracting or comprehending PDF content, such as Tika and Grobid, did not seem to offer a solution to this problem.
+Existing software tools for extracting or comprehending PDF content, such as Tika and Grobid, do not seem to offer a solution to this problem.
 Large language models might be explored in the future to overcome this limitation.

+### LaTeX approach

 In ArXiv, about 90% of the publications also contain the original LaTeX files.
-These PDF sources contain the links very close to the sentence where they are mentioned (e.g. `sentence \cite{url}`).
-Starting from the LaTeX, we were able to extract such links and then verify the bidirectional traceability in GitHub or Zenodo.
+URLs or citation links are inline in LaTeX sources, meaning that the link appears in the same sentence where it is mentioned (e.g. `sentence \cite{url}`).
+Starting from the LaTeX, we were able to extract the links and then verify the bidirectional traceability in GitHub or Zenodo.

 ### PDF approach

-A more basic approach explored consists in retrieving any link to GitHub or Zenodo from the PDF file, independently of where it is mentioned or its context.
+A more basic approach consists in retrieving all links to GitHub or Zenodo appearing in the PDF file, independently of where it is mentioned or its context.
 All repositories are then queried to verify the existence of a link to the ArXiV preprint.

 ### Application